Concept, website, logo, and promotional graphics for the Italian graphic design archive.

 In addition to texts, which are all written specifically for the website, many images are also unseen on the internet.

-Thanks to a thorough research work, the archive gives light to unknown projects and unsung designers such as Pegge Hopper, Aldo Calabresi, René Martinelli, Pino Milàs, Costantino Nivola, and others, celebrating their talent and creativity.
+In fact, thanks to a thorough research work, the archive contributed in giving light to unknown projects and unsung designers such as Pegge Hopper, Aldo Calabresi, René Martinelli, Pino Milàs, Costantino Nivola and many others, celebrating their talent and creativity.

 of the homepage.